sjproctor/learn-academy-assessments/Week-3-Assessment/interview-questions.md

 - Object oriented programming - a programming model that organizes software design around data, or objects, rather than functions and logic
 - irb - Interactive RuBy, a way to run Ruby code in the console
 - Instance variable - a variable declaration that begins with @ making the variable available to the entire scope of the class/instances of the class rather than just within a single method
-- Ruby hash - a dictionary-like collection of key:value pairs
+- Ruby - a dynamic, scripting, open-source, object-oriented programming language
 - Class relationships - is_a, has_a, has_many, belongs_to describes relationships between classes/model classes
 - Getter and Setter methods in Ruby - setters define an instance variable and getters return the value of an instance variable